| [ Introduction | Knowledge

 to move "randomly" across the paper.
 In applying chance

 and accident, drawing is to a large extent freed of rational control.
+Ballet: A classical form of dance characterized by grace

+and precision of movement.
 Canadian Pacific Railway (CPR): The CPR was formed to unite

 Canada from coast to coast.
 The groundbreaking ceremony near Fort